LaurentMT/bitid/bip70_extension.md

 # BitId extension for Payment Protocol (BIP70)

-A proposal to extend the payment protocol (BIP70) with additional data and allowing to negociate a bitid token (basically a bitcoin address later used to access resources related to the goods bought by the user).
+A proposal to extend the payment protocol (BIP70) with additional data allowing negociation of a bitid token (basically a bitcoin address later used to access resources related to the goods or services bought by the user).

 ## Motivation